Auxx/grilledui/README.md

 # GrilledUI

 Library to implement common UIs easily.
-Right now only TabActivity is ready, more to come.
+Right now only TabActivity and SectionActivity are ready, more to come.

 ## TabActivity

 This is a base activity to create your tabbed UIs.
 It wraps all the code needed to create and manage scrollable tabs inside activity.
 Empty activity is created by default, override `createSectionAdapter()` method to add tabs on start-up or use `getSectionAdapter()` to retrieve current section adapter to manage tabs dynamically.

+## SectionActivity

+This is a base activity to create master detail flow UI for your app.
+Unlike Google's example, everything is done in one activity, UI sections can be populated from XML file and dynamic modification is available.

 ## XmlSectionReader